debatelab/debatelab.github.io/_posts/2020-09-15-critical-thinking-language-models.md

 ## Illustrated Artificial Argument Corpus and Conclusion Completion Task

-The following examples are drawn from the artifical argument corpus:
+The following examples are drawn from the artificial argument corpus:

 * Here comes a perfectly valid argument: Every close friend of Genevie is either a cousin of Sheri or a stepsister of Lynn, or both.
 Every cousin of Sheri is a granddaughter of Judy.
 Everyone who is a stepsister of Lynn is a granddaughter of Judy, too.
 Hence, being a granddaughter of Judy is necessary for being a [_close friend of Genevie._]
 * Is Titanium oxide an ingredient of my washing power?
 Which chemicals does my perfume contain?
 It is really difficult to keep track of all chemicals one is regularly exposed to.
 The following argument seeks to clarify some such relations: First, every ingredient of Eyeshadow Trio is an ingredient of Denimist or an ingredient of Loose Eye Shadow.
 Second, being an ingredient of Denimist is sufficient for being an ingredient of Mint Julip.
 Third, being an ingredient of Mint Julip is necessary for being an ingredient of Loose Eye Shadow.
 Therefore, everything that is an ingredient of Eyeshadow Trio is an [_ingredient of Mint Julip, too._]